Human sexual activity: Types

 Sexual activity can be classified in a number of ways.
 The practices may be preceded by or consist solely of foreplay.
-Acts which involve one person (also called autoeroticism) may include sexual fantasy or masturbation.
-If two or more people are involved, they may engage in vaginal sex, anal sex, oral sex or mutual masturbation.
+Acts involving one person (autoeroticism) may include sexual fantasy or masturbation.
+If two people are involved, they may engage in vaginal sex, anal sex, oral sex or manual sex.
 Penetrative sex between two people may be described as sexual intercourse, but definitions vary.
 If there are more than two participants in a sex act, it may be referred to as group sex.
 Autoerotic sexual activity can involve use of dildos, vibrators, butt plugs, and other sex toys, though these devices can also be used with a partner.

 Sexual activity can be classified into the gender and sexual orientation of the participants, as well as by the relationship of the participants.
 The relationships can be ones of marriage, intimate partners, casual sex partners or anonymous.
 Sexual activity can be regarded as conventional or as alternative, involving, for example, fetishism or BDSM activities.

 Fetishism can take many forms, including the desire for certain body parts (partialism) such as breasts, navels, or feet.
 The object of desire can be shoes, boots, lingerie, clothing, leather or rubber items.
 Some non-conventional autoerotic practices can be dangerous.
 These include autoerotic asphyxiation and self-bondage.
 The potential for injury or even death that exists while engaging in the partnered versions of these fetishes (choking and bondage, respectively) becomes drastically increased in the autoerotic case due to the isolation and lack of assistance in the event of a problem.

 Sexual activity that is consensual is sexual activity in which both or all participants agree to take part and are of the age that they can consent.
 If sexual activity takes place under force or duress, it is considered rape or another form of sexual assault.
 In different cultures and countries, various sexual activities may be lawful or illegal in regards to the age, gender, marital status or other factors of the participants, or otherwise contrary to social norms or generally accepted sexual morals.